KRohrmeier/TheArtOfWords/README.md

-would allow them to easily create and use word art derived from their own work to liven up blog posts, create a vibrant background on a website or business card, or even create swag (book bags, posters, etc) in conjuntion with print-on-demand websites.
+would allow them to easily create and use word art derived from their own work to liven up blog posts, create a vibrant background on a website or business card, or even create swag (book bags, posters, etc) in conjunction with print-on-demand websites.

 And last, but not least, word art can simply be a visual way to enjoy a story or poem.